 The flame sensor is a single rod system.
-The minimum flame signal that will allow the unit to operate is 24%.
-The LMV Controller reports the flame intensity as a value from 0 to 100%
+The minimum flame signal that will allow the unit to fire is 0.8 volts.
 To replace the flame sensor electrode, shut off the power supply to the boiler.
 Turn off all manual gas valves connecting the boiler to the main gas supply line.
 Open the front doors of the boiler to gain access to the flame sensor electrode.
 Remove the flame sensor wire from the electrode.
 Remove the two (2) nuts fastening the electrode to the burner plate.
 Remove and replace the old flame sensor gasket.
 If the old electrode is determined to be defective, reinstall a new flame sensor electrode in the reverse order.